Torsors in super-symmetry: Introduction---basic notations and main theorems

-\begin{rem} For those $\G$-super-torsors $\X\to \Y$ and $\G_{\mathsf{ev}}$-torsors $\mathsf{Z}\to \Y_{\mathsf{ev}}$ which are contained in the sets above, $\X$ and $\mathsf{Z}$ are necessarily affine, Noetherian and smooth.
+\begin{rem} For those super $\G$-torsors $\X\to \Y$ and $\G_{\mathsf{ev}}$-torsors $\mathsf{Z}\to \Y_{\mathsf{ev}}$ which constitute the two sets above, $\X$ and $\mathsf{Z}$ are necessarily affine, Noetherian and smooth.
 The first two properties follow from Proposition \ref{PXG} (2) below.
 The remaining smoothness will be proved by Proposition \ref{PHS}. \end{rem}

 Since in Theorem \ref{TBij}, everything thus turns out to be affine, the theorem is re-formulated in terms of (Hopf) super-algebras which represent the relevant functors.
-A $\G$-super-torsor $\X \to \Y$ with $\X$, $\Y$ affine is translated into an $H$-\emph{Galois extension} $A/B$ (see Definition \ref{DGAL}), where $H$ is the Hopf super-algebra representing $\G$, and $A$ and $B$ are the super-algebras representing $\X$ and $\Y$. respectively.
-Theorem \ref{TBij} will be obtained as an immediate consequence of Theorem \ref{THA}, which explicitly describes such a Hopf-Galois extension in the super situation, in terms of the naturally associated extension in the ordinary situation; see Corollary \ref{CHA}.
+A super $\G$-torsor $\X \to \Y$ with $\X$, $\Y$ affine is translated into an $H$-\emph{Galois extension} $A/B$ (see Definition \ref{DGAL}), where $H$ is the Hopf super-algebra representing $\G$, and $A$ and $B$ are the super-algebras representing $\X$ and $\Y$, respectively.
+Theorem \ref{TBij} will be obtained as an immediate consequence of Theorem \ref{THA}, which explicitly describes such a Hopf-Galois extension in the super situation, in terms of the naturally associated extension in the ordinary situation; see also Corollary \ref{CHA}.

-\begin{rem} (1)\ It will be seen in Remark \ref{RNoncat} that the bijection shown in Theorem \ref{TBij} does not result from a category-equivalence from the category of $\G$-super-torsors over $\Y$ to the category of $\G_{\mathsf{ev}}$-torsors over $\Y_{\mathsf{ev}}$; they both are indeed groupoids, as is seen from the paragraph following Definition \ref{DTors}.
+\begin{rem} (1)\ It will be seen in Remark \ref{RNoncat} that the bijection shown in Theorem \ref{TBij} does not result from a category-equivalence from the category of super $\G$-torsors over $\Y$ to the category of $\G_{\mathsf{ev}}$-torsors over $\Y_{\mathsf{ev}}$; these categories are in fact groupoids, as is seen from the paragraph following Definition \ref{DTors}.

-(2)\ A super-scheme $\X$ is said to be \emph{split} (see \cite[Section 2.6]{MT}, for example), if the structure sheaf $\cO_{\X}$ is isomorphic to the exterior algebra $\wedge_{\cO_{\X_{\mathsf{ev}}}}(\mathcal{M})$ on some locally free $\cO_{\X_{\mathsf{ev}}}$-module sheaf $\mathcal{M}$.
-Every affine algebraic super-group $\G$ is split (see \eqref{ETPD} below), while $\G/\mathsf{H}$ such as in Example \ref{EGoverH} can be non-split; see \cite[Remark 4.20 (2)]{MT}.
-In view of the cited example, it would be hopeless to generalize Theorem \ref{TBij}, removing the affinity assumption.
-Nevertheless, even with that assumption, the theorem (or rather Theorem \ref{THA} cited above) has an interesting application in generalizing Picard-Vessiot Theory to the super context \cite{MOe}. \end{rem}
+(2)\ A super-scheme $\X$, regarded as a super-ringed space, is said to be \emph{split} (see \cite[Section 2.6]{MT}, for example), if the structure sheaf $\cO_{\X}$ is isomorphic to the exterior algebra $\wedge_{\cO_{\X_{\mathsf{ev}}}}(\mathcal{M})$ on some locally free $\cO_{\X_{\mathsf{ev}}}$-module sheaf $\mathcal{M}$, where $\cO_{\X_{\mathsf{ev}}}$ denotes the structure sheaf of the scheme associated with $\X$; see the first paragraph of Section \ref{STHMII}.
+Every affine algebraic super-group $\G$ is split (see \eqref{ETPD}--\eqref{ETPDop} below), while $\G/\mathsf{H}$ such as in Example \ref{EGoverH} can be non-split; see \cite[Remark 4.20 (2)]{MT}.
+In view of the cited example, it would be hopeless to generalize Theorem \ref{TBij}, removing the affinity assumption. \end{rem}